Subodh-Shah/odin_project_restaurant_page/README.md

 # 🍽️ Simple Restaurant Website

 A clean, responsive restaurant website built using **HTML**, **CSS**, and **JavaScript**.
-This project showcases a basic front-end design for a modern restaurant landing page with essential features like menu display, contact form, and smooth navigation.
+This project showcases a basic front-end design for a modern restaurant landing page with essential features like menu display, and smooth navigation.

 ---